Can an Online To-Do List Really Make You Productive?

 Tasks are being added without existing ones being completed

 Prioritizing and following a strategy can stop your list from turning into something formidable.
-Avoid adding tasks without completing existing ones and this may stop you from walking away from it.
+Avoid adding tasks without completing existing ones and this may stop you from walking away from them.

 Projects are being confused with tasks